babashka/babashka/README.md

 See the [bb-web](https://github.com/kloimhardt/bb-web#lumius-guestbook-rich-back-end) repository for an example.

-A binary for MS-Windows is provided in each release.
+A binary for MS-Windows is provided in the release artefacts.
 Install also via [scoop-clojure](https://github.com/littleli/scoop-clojure)

 To build binaries for any platform, follow the [build instructions](https://github.com/borkdude/babashka/blob/master/doc/build.md).
 Make sure to have the shell environment variables `BABASHKA_FEATURE_RING`, `BABASHKA_FEATURE_REITIT`, `BABASHKA_FEATURE_SELMER` set to `true` (in bash via the `export` command).